JuliaLang/julia/doc/src/devdocs/precompile_hang.md

 │   timer              0x55580decd1e0->0x7f94c3a4c340
 ```

-and, depending on how long you waited, this may repeat.

 This message conveys two key pieces of information:

 - the hang is occurring during precompilation of `Test1`, a dependency of `Test2` (the package we were trying to load with `using Test2`)